jashapiro/jashapiro.github.io/courses/biolB215f15/basic_graphics.markdown

 {% highlight r %}
+ggplot(iris, aes(x = Sepal.Width,
-qplot(x = Sepal.Width, y = Sepal.Length,
+                 y = Sepal.Length,
-      data = iris,
                  color = Species,
-      shape = Species)
+                 shape = Species)) +
+  geom_point()
 {% endhighlight %}

 <img src="plots/basic_graphics-ggcolorscatter-1.png" title="plot of chunk ggcolorscatter" alt="plot of chunk ggcolorscatter" width="432" />
 {: .text-center}

 One little problem with this data that you can see is that there are multiple points that overlap, so you can't see all of the points.
-This is known as overplotting, and one way to get around it is to add a bit of random error ("jitter") to our data, moving all the points just a little bit from their true position.
+This is known as overplotting, and one way to get around it is to add a bit of random error ("jitter") to the position of each, moving all the points just a little bit from their true values (without affecting the original data at all).
 This is easy to do in `ggplot2` without affecting the original data.
 (This would be much more annoying to do using basic `R` plotting commands.)

 {% highlight r %}
+ggplot(iris, aes(x = Sepal.Width,
-qplot(x = Sepal.Width, y = Sepal.Length,
+                 y = Sepal.Length,
-      data = iris,
                  color = Species,
-      shape = Species,
+                 shape = Species)) +
-      position = "jitter")
+  geom_point(position = "jitter")
 {% endhighlight %}

 <img src="plots/basic_graphics-ggcolorscatter2-1.png" title="plot of chunk ggcolorscatter2" alt="plot of chunk ggcolorscatter2" width="432" />